ldelossa/ldelossa-blog/src/routes/blog/_posts/allocation_optimization_in_go.md

 ```

 The above illustrates a simple channel implemented pool.
-The first implementation was a simple sync.Pool.
+The first implementation was a sync.Pool.
 After further profiling however implementing our own proved to be easier on the heap.

 After plumbing the requst pool into the rest of the code pprof reports a much nicer result.